If your snow blower only runs on full choke, it’s probably your carburetor. Find the causes and solutions here with my easy-to-follow guide.

 Fuel Cap Blocked

 The fuel cap on your snowblower allows air into the tank to avoid a vacuum (or vapor lock) building.
-If this cap gets clogged it will cut the supply, but there is a simple way to find out if this is your problem.
+If this cap gets clogged it will cut the supply and can be the cause if a snowblower won’t stay running, but there is a simple way to find out if this is your problem.

 Simply unscrew the cap a little and if your engine stays running you have found your problem.
 Unblock using some of your carburetor cleaner or thin wire, and away you go.